kahlun/verl/docs/intel_gpu_tutorial/intel_gpu_build_dockerfile_page.rst

 Overview
 --------

-This page provides guidance on building and executing the verl Intel GPU Docker image The container image is configured Intel software stack, including device drivers, runtime components, and supporting toolchains.
+This page describes how to build and run the Intel GPU Docker image for verl.
-The versions have been tested on Battlemage (Arc Pro B60, Arc Pro B70) and Ponte Vecchio (Data Center GPU Max) architectures.
+The image bundles all required Intel software stack components in exact versions known to work together on Battlemage (Arc Pro B60, Arc Pro B70).

 Software Stack
 --------------